 In addition, we, our collaborators or our licensees may fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
-As a result, we may miss potential opportunities to strengthen our patent position.
+As a result, we may miss potential opportunities to seek patent protection or strengthen our patent position.